places to stay in Kent

 Luxury treats, unique sleeps, money-wise comfort...

 From holiday cottages on grand country estates, to bright n' breezy seaside B&Bs, the sheer variety on offer is astounding.
-Spa breaks, luxury hotels and boutique sleep spots are everywhere - perfect for a short weekend away.
-Highlights include Eastwell Manor near Ashford; the Abode in Canterbury, Chilston Park part of Hand Picked Hotels near Maidstone; Dover's Walletts Court, White Cliffs Hotel and The Marquis; Deal's Royal Hotel; The Bell Hotel at Sandwich; The Lodge at Prince's Golf Club; Rowhill Grange near Dartford; the Royal Albion or the Fayreness at Broadstairs; the Hotel du Vin and Spa Hotel in Royal Tunbridge Wells; the George Hotel at Cranbrook… the list goes on.
+Spa breaks, luxury hotels and boutique sleep spots are everywhere - perfect for a weekend away.
+Highlights include Eastwell Manor near Ashford; the Abode in Canterbury, Chilston Park part of Hand Picked Hotels near Maidstone; Dover's Walletts Court and The Marquis; The Lodge at Prince's Golf Club; Rowhill Grange near Dartford; the Hotel du Vin and Spa Hotel in Royal Tunbridge Wells… the list goes on (see "hotels").

-And then there’s the comfort and convenience of superb-value, recognized chains: hotels belonging to Hilton, Holiday Inn, Marriott and Ramada dot the county.
-While a wealth of cosy inns run by Kent’s historic brewer, Shepherd Neame, provide still more options.
-Meanwhile self-catering gems abound; top agencies include Mulberry Cottages and Freedom Holiday Homes.
+And then there’s the comfort and convenience of superb-value, recognized chains: hotels belonging to Hilton, Holiday Inn, Marriott and Ramada dot the county (see "hotels").
+While a wealth of cosy inns run by Kent’s historic brewer, Shepherd Neame, provide still more options (see "pubs").
+Meanwhile self-catering gems abound; top agencies include Mulberry Cottages and Freedom Holiday Homes (see "self-catering").

 There are some real rarities too.
-In Kent you can sleep in converted oast houses, lighthouses and fishermen's huts.
+You can sleep in converted oast houses, lighthouses and fishermen's huts.
 Kip in a sea-view tipi on top of Dover's White Cliffs.
-Drop off in Leeds Castle's gamekeeper's cottage or its 16th century Maiden's Tower.
+Drop off in Leeds Castle's 16th century Maiden's Tower.
 Slumber inside the gorgeous grounds of Canterbury Cathedral, in the Canterbury Cathedral Lodge.
-Bed down near the racing circuit at Thistle Brands Hatch or beside lions, elephants and gorillas at Port Lympne's Livingstone Lodge, Britain's only overnight safari-park-stay.
+Bed down near the racing circuit at Thistle Brands Hatch or beside lions, elephants and gorillas at Port Lympne's Livingstone Lodge (see "something different").

 Kent strives to be accessible to everybody and offers a wide range of facilities to welcome visitors with impaired mobility, hearing or eyesight.
-You can browse accommodation with accessible facilities by using the filter buttons below and visit our pages dedicated to Accessible Kent.
+Visit our pages on Accessible Kent.